awneshsingh/PC428-Tropical-Meteorology/README.md

 ## Running the Jupyter Notebooks

-The material for the semester is in the form of [Jupyter notebooks](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html).
-In a nutshell a Jupyter notebook is a web-based (i.e., running in the browser) interactive computational environment where you can combine Python code execution, text, mathematics, plots and rich media into a single document, which makes it an ideal medium for teaching and exploring code.
+The material for the course is in the form of [Jupyter notebooks](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html).
+In a nutshell, a Jupyter notebook is a web-based interactive computational environment (i.e., running in the browser) where you can combine Python code execution, text, mathematics, plots and rich media into a single document, which makes it an ideal medium for teaching and exploring code.

 After uncompressing the archive of the repo (or after cloning it with ```git```), navigate to the corresponding directory (containing the ```*.ipynb``` files, e.g. `session_1/notebooks`) and type: